Sample Terms and Conditions Template and Examples

 Payment & Subscription Information

-If you are selling products or services online, you may wish to specify the methods of payment that you accept, including your use of third-party payment providers if any (PayPal, Stripe, etc), and your payment terms.
+If you sell products or services online, you may wish to specify the methods of payment that you accept, including your use of third-party payment providers if any (PayPal, Stripe, etc), and your payment terms.

 Similarly, if you operate based on a subscription method, you should set out when payment will be taken and at what frequency.